bachfamily/bach/Readme.txt

 BUILDING FROM SOURCE
 ===================================================

-As bach is an open source project as of v0.8.1, it is possible to download its complete source code and build the library from it.
+As bach is an open source project as of v0.8.1, it is possible to download its complete source code and build the package from it.
 The source code of bach is hosted on Github, at the URL https://github.com/bachfamily/bach The repository is identical to the bach Max package, except that it does not contain the binaries (which you are supposed to be willing to build if you download it), but it rather contains a "source" folder with all the source code, third-party dependencies included (see below), except the Max SDK.
 You should install the bach folder downloaded from Github, or clone the repository, directly in your Max packages folder, instead of the bach package from the Package Manager.
 Generally speaking, the master branch contains the latest version of bach that has been published in the Package Manager.
 This is the branch you are recommended to check out.